 In addition to the averaged cooling air speed requirements, each measuring point must be within ± 30 percent of actual roll speeds above 5 km/h.

-Cooling air speed must be measured linearly at a distance of 0.3 ± 0.05 meter (11.8 ± 1.97 inch) from the blower outlet.
+Cooling air speed must be measured linearly at a distance between 0.3 and 0.45 with a tolerance ± 0.05 meter (11.8 and 17.7 ± 1.97 inch) from the blower outlet.

 Cooling air speed measurements must be made with no vehicle or other obstruction in front of the blower outlet.